malaeng/my-chatbots/README.md

 **chatbotv2** - implemented GUI using tkinter.
 Only 3 games in this version

-**chatbotv3** - more advanced chatbot, uisng the chatterbot library to implement Natural language processing
+**chatbotv3** - more advanced chatbot, uisng the chatterbot library to implement Natural language processing.
+Trained using yml files from data folder

 **chatbotv4** - chatbotv3 but with GUI, again with tkinter